 Facility Categories: What They Mean

-Click through the list to see a description of the category, what kinds of seniors reside in each category, and what kinds of letters and cards are most appropriate to send to each category.
+Click through the list to see a description of the category, the type of seniors typically residing in each facility and hints about the types of correspondence which will be most appreciated.

 Assisted Living

-In this type of community, seniors can no longer live alone but they may require limited nursing care and assistance with basic self-care activities such as bathing and dressing.
+In this type of community, seniors are no longer able to live alone and may require limited nursing care as well as assistance with basic self-care activities such as bathing and dressing.
 Meals are prepared and served in a communal dining room and laundry services are provided, as is administration of medication.
-Facilities offer many group recreational activities as well as community trips.
-Also referred to as custodial care, residents at this type of facility will likely appreciate longer letters which mention events happening in the outside world as well as information about seasonal/holiday happenings.
+Facilities offer many group recreational activities in addition to brief community outings.
+Also referred to as custodial care, residents at this type of facility will likely appreciate letters which mention events happening in the outside world as well as information about seasonal/holiday happenings.

 Nursing Home

-Also called long-term care facilities, seniors in this setting have physical or cognitive impairments which necessitate intensive hands-on care, round-the-clock monitoring and meals provided in a group setting.
-All facilities have on sight activities programs and some may schedule small, simple trips into the community.
+Also called long-term care facilities, seniors in this setting have physical and/or cognitive impairments which necessitate intensive hands-on care, round-the-clock monitoring and meals provided in a group setting.
+All facilities have on-site activities programs and some may schedule small, simple trips into the community.
 Letters sent to individuals at this type of facility should optimally be written in larger than normal print and details should be specific and easy to comprehend.
 Drawings by children are especially appreciated at this type of facility.

 Memory Care

-This type of facility is for individuals with cognitive impairments significant enough to necessitate 24-hour care and increased safety measures such as locked doors and security cameras.
+This type of facility caters to individuals with cognitive impairments significant enough to necessitate 24-hour care and increased safety measures, such as locked doors and security cameras.
 If you choose to write to these seniors, use a bright colorful card and keep your thoughts and ideas simple and concrete.
-Interesting, eye-catching pictures will often mean more than lots of complicated writing.
+Interesting, eye-catching pictures will mean more than lots of complicated writing.
 Again, this would be a good place to send children’s drawings.

-These are community-based and the most affected by restrictions due to the pandemic.
-Also known as community centers, seniors attend independently and partake in a variety of classes focusing on physical activity and crafts.
-Many facilities also serve meals and provide referrals to community-based services as needed.
-As with Independent Living facilities, your correspondence can be longer and more detailed.
+These are community-based centers, attended by seniors who reside independently and seek socialization by participating in a variety of classes focused on physical activity, crafts and community trips.
+Many facilities also serve meals and provide referrals to community-based health services/support agencies as needed.
+Your correspondence may be longer and more detailed for these seniors.

 Meals on Wheels

-These are community-based programs which rely on volunteers to deliver thousands of meals to homebound seniors around the country.
+These are community-based programs which rely on volunteers to deliver thousands of meals to homebound seniors across the country.
 As important as a nutritious meal is the appearance of a friendly face; this may be the recipient’s only social interaction for the day.
-These are perhaps some of the most isolated seniors we serve who will appreciate news of the outside world (and writing in a large font is an added bonus!)
-As with Independent Living facilities and Senior Centers, your correspondence can be longer and more detailed.
+These are perhaps some of the most isolated seniors we serve and who will appreciate news of the outside world (and writing in a large font is an added bonus!)
+As with Senior Centers, your correspondence may be longer and more detailed.

 Hospice

-Seniors in hospice are receiving end of life care.
+Seniors in hospice settings are receiving end-of-life care.
 Let’s brighten their days with positive quotes, friendly thoughts, respectful kind wishes and perhaps a simple joke.
-PLEASE do not discuss health or religion in your mail.
-This is the perfect chance to include some artwork, colorful stickers, or even just use colorful pens and paper.
+It is imperative that you do not discuss health or religion in your letters.
+This is the perfect chance to include some artwork, colorful stickers, or simply use colorful pens and paper.

 Special Birthdays

-LAI takes special requests for seniors who are aged 90+ and we ask our volunteers to send cards to mark the occasion.
-The request is for the number of cards which corresponds to the number of the birthday - so if someone is turning 95 we request 95 cards.
-Each volunteer is limited to sending one card per birthday recipient so the senior receives a wide variety of cards/styles/good wishes.
+LAI accepts birthday requests for seniors who are aged 90+ and we ask our volunteers to send cards to mark the occasion.
+Each volunteer is limited to sending one card per birthday recipient, allowing the senior to receive a wide variety of cards/styles/good wishes.
 If you'd like to participate, you are welcome to send any form of birthday wishes, a favorite birthday quote or a birthday joke to help make the celebrant's day special.
+Note that we do not have birthday requests during every cycle.

 Are you wondering how to access these categories on the portal?
 Click through this slideshow for step by step instructions!